 This also gives you more time to oversee the big picture instead of handling every small detail.

-If possible, match tasks with team members’ strengths to ensure the best results.
-Make sure to communicate roles clearly so nothing is left unclear.
+If possible, use members’ strengths to ensure the best results.
+Ensure that you communicate roles clearly so that nothing is left unclear.

-Some businesses even partner with business process outsourcing companies for certain tasks to save time and reduce workload.
+Some businesses even partner with business process outsourcing companies to handle specific tasks, saving time and reducing their workload.

 4. Use Project Management Tools